aj-kip/erfindung/manual/index.md

 |---------------------------|--------------------|
 | write-only command stream | command output ROM |

-Command Identities <br/>
 Commands are uploaded to the GPU, first with the command identity (a special ISA defined number), followed by its parameters (assume each are 32bit integers, unless specified otherwise).
+Rather than hazarding a guess at what these values are, it is recommended that the programmer use "io" instructions rather than directly saving values using saves.

 UPLOAD_SPRITE
  - parameters: width, height, address, index